AustenLamacraft/AustenLamacraft.github.io/_drafts/2018-03-20-reinforcement-learning-large-deviation-theory.md

 ---
 layout: post
-title: Reinforcement learning and large deviations
+title: Is reinforcement learning the study of large deviations out of equilibrium?
 categories: machine learning
 author: Austen Lamacraft
 ---

-# Is reinforcement learning the study of large deviations out of equilibrium?

 In contravention of [Betteridge's Law](https://en.wikipedia.org/wiki/Betteridge%27s_law_of_headlines), I'll try and argue that the answer to this question is 'yes'.
 Whether or not this observation is of any use -- aside from linking two voguish subjects -- is a separate question.

-## Reinforcement Learning
+## Reinforcement Learning (RL)

 Let's recapitulate the textbook definition of RL as a [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process) for an agent in an environment.
 Our environment changes state with probabilities conditional upon the current state $s_t$ and the action $a_t$ taken by our agent